gautamchakravorty/Latent_Dirichlet_Allocation/README.md

           Pull the historical data dump of the emails to/from production support email id/email box and setup a scheduled service to pull fresh emails.
           Load cleaned email documents into database.
-          Map each email document against the service tickets, if possible.
+          Map each email document against the service tickets.

 ********Modelling:

           The ML model will be developed to serve below purpose:
           Generate the topics from the document corpus and consolidate similar documents/tickets on the basis of these topics.
           The new query raised to production support will be assessed against semantic proximity to matching documents/topic/tickets and share advice.
-          Automated closure of ticket, if solved through automation
+          Automated closure of ticket

           Below are the recommended models evaluated for the purpose: